1. Answers

 Concluding Summary

 In this example, we’ve successfully set up an RDS database instance with its corresponding security group, deployed a Grafana instance, and configured them to work together.
-The security group allows Grafana to access the RDS instance, and finally, provided the necessary outputs for the RDS endpoint and Grafana IP.
+The security group allows Grafana to access the RDS instance, and we have provided the necessary outputs for the RDS endpoint and Grafana IP.
 This setup enables you to visualize and monitor your metrics from the RDS instance in Grafana.

 Deploy this code